-A moredet is defined as a married woman who refuses to have sexual relations with her husband (the most normal case), or refuses to do the assigned work of the wife (Mishnah Ketubbot 5:5), a betrothed girl or woman whose set time for marriage has arrived and who refuses to marry, or a yevamah who refuses to undergo yibbum (levirate marriage) with the yavam (levir).
 The cases of the married woman refusing sexual relations and the yevamah refusing yibbum demonstrate that the legal concept of a married woman includes the idea that she has given ongoing and permanent consent to sexual relations and that refusal thus constitutes rebellion.
 In the case of delaying the marriage date, contractual issues may be at stake.
 It is possible that betrothal was arranged years before and was made dependent upon the appearance of two pubic hairs or upon a given date.
 Normally, a virgin is given twelve months to prepare her trousseau from the time that the conditions are agreed upon.
 A widow or a divorcée generally receives thirty days because it is assumed that her trousseau is more or less in order.
 These times are given when no contract is written, but if a contract specifies the date, that date is binding and whoever delays is in the category of mored/moredet.
 If the girl is still a minor, ketannah, she or her father can request a delay in the marriage date until the time two pubic hairs appear.
-After two pubic hairs appear and the date has arrived, she can have a maximum of only thirty more days because the appearance of the pubic hairs constitutes the man’s request for her (Rambam, Ishut 10:16).
+After two pubic hairs appear and the date has arrived, she can have a maximum of only thirty more days because the appearance of the pubic hairs constitutes the man’s request for her (Moses ben Maimon (Rambam), b.
+Spain, 1138Rambam, Ishut 10:16).
 The man can, nevertheless, insist on the marriage prior to the appearance of two pubic hairs but it is not considered appropriate to do so.
 In the case of a marriage arranged by a guardian, the guardian is not allowed to request a delay (Shulhan Arukh, E.H.
 56:4 and commentators).
 A man is given the same amount of time to prepare for the wedding meal, the marriage and living arrangements and to establish a livelihood.
 There is a dispute as to whether a never-married man has the same twelve months as a virgin if he is marrying a widow who has thirty days or whether, similarly, a man who has been married previously is given twelve months if he is marrying a virgin (BT Ketubbot 57ab).
 If one of the parties becomes ill and cannot be married, the groom is not obligated to support the bride-to-be.
 If, however, there is no compelling reason for the delay, and the groom is responsible, he must assume the obligation of support (Rambam, Ishut 10:18–19).

 The married woman who refuses to have sexual relations with her husband can be declared a moredet even during the time that she is unable to have sexual relations, i.e., while she is ill or ritually impure due to menstruation.
-In cases where the refusal preceded the actual circumstance in which it was impossible for her to have sexual relations (Jerusalem Talmud Kiddushin 1:2 59a, BT Ketubbot 63a, Rambam, Ishut 14:11) the time when she could not have relations is also included.
+In cases where the refusal preceded the actual circumstance in which it was impossible for her to have sexual relations (The interpretations and elaborations of the Mishnah by the amora'im in the academies of Erez Israel.
+Editing completed c.
+500 C.E.Jerusalem Talmud Kiddushin 1:2 59a, BT Ketubbot 63a, Rambam, Ishut 14:11) the time when she could not have relations is also included.
 Part of the reasoning in this process is that it is considered more difficult for the man to forgo sexual relations than it is for the woman.
 Among the proofs given for this is that the man is willing to pay a prostitute for sexual relations; therefore the moredet is fined more than the mored (BT Ketubbot 64b).
-Despite the fact that a woman’s right to sexual relations (onah) is guaranteed, the quality is not.
+Despite the fact that a woman’s right to sexual relations (Biblically mandated fulfillment of a wife's sexual needs.onah) is guaranteed, the quality is not.
 It also appears as if euphemistic language is being used by putting the right for sexual relations on the woman, as if such things were below the moral plane of the male, but the sages were willing to penalize her more stringently because the man has greater pain if denied sexual relations.
 If she is not performing the household work due to illness, she cannot be considered a moredet.

 It must be noted that throughout the medieval period some poskim (decisors) maintained that yibbum took precedence and the resulting legal decisions were more problematic for the woman.
-Other poskim held that halizah took precedence and the woman was often able to have halizah, though frequently with a loss of her ketubbah or through a bribe paid to the yavam.
+Other poskim held that halizah took precedence and the woman was often able to have halizah, though frequently with a loss of her Marriage document (in Aramaic) dictating husband's personal and financial obligations to his wife.ketubbah or through a bribe paid to the yavam.